jasonlkh-wa/Building-a-corporate-email-labeling-tool-with-weak-labels/code/README.md

 ### This folder contains all the codes from preaparing the data to building the final models.
+#### To generate the model, run the files below with the order given.
+The data output from each files will be saved in the "data" directory automatically.
 1. [EmailClassification_BasicFunction.py][1]: contains some helper functions to be used throughout the project
 2. [EmailClassification_InitializeData.py][2]: imports the raw data and do the initial cleansing of data
 3. [EmailClassification_cleaning.py][3]: this file further cleanse the data and modify the data format to help with the model training process later